 The County Counsel is the attorney for the County, including the Board of Supervisors and all County officers, departments, boards, and commissions.
 All County officers and employees receive the services of the County Counsel.
 The primary client of County Counsel is the Board of Supervisors.
 With the exception of specified core functions of elected officers, County Counsel’s legal services are rendered to other County officers and employees only because of their status as agents of the Board of Supervisors.

 Upon request, the Office of the County Counsel serves as legal counsel to the Grand Jury and the Superior Courts, and for special districts whose governing board is composed in whole or in part of persons who serve due to their status as members of the County Board of Supervisors.
 In addition, the County, through the Office of the County Counsel, may provide legal services to various other local public entities.
-NCTPA and LAFCO are examples involving Board membership.
+The Napa County Transportation and Planning Agency (NCTPA) and the Local Agency Formation Commission (LAFCO) are examples involving Board membership.
 The Mosquito Abatement District is an example of a local public entity without Board membership.

 Most Common Specific Legal Mandates